Arnab-Gupta/predictable-latency-schedulers/silo.md

 ## QJUMP

+(2015)
-1. Relies on information about application perfformance requirements, related to latency, rate and packet size, at network initialization time.
+1. Relies on information about application performance requirements, related to latency, rate and packet size, at network initialization time.

-1. maximum latency of $2nP/R + \epsilon$.
+1. It ensures a maximum latency of $2nP/R + \epsilon$, which is the **network epoch**, where $n$ is the number of hosts, $P$ is the max packet size (in bits), $R$ is the rate of the slowest link (in bits/sec) and $\epsilon$ is the cumulative processing delay introduced by switch hops.

 1. The **idea** is to place a low, finite bound on queueing to fully control network interference.

-1. <a name="guar"> It computes latency guarantees by ensuring that each flow has at least one packet in transit in the network at any given time. </a>
+1. <a name="guar"> It computes latency guarantees by ensuring that each flow has at least one packet in transit in the network at any given time. </a> This results in our second drawback.

 1. this utilizes a concept of epochs, with a mesosynchronous network (same frequency but possibly phase-shifted) to give the following key property: **if we rate-limit all the hosts so that they can only issue one packet every network epoch, then no packet will take more than one network epoch to be delivered in the worst-case**.